LIISim/LIISim.github.io/index.md

-**Laser-induced incandescence (LII)** is a non-intrusive method of measuring time-resolved soot particle volume fraction and primary particle sizes in flames.
+**Laser-induced incandescence (LII)** is a non-intrusive method of measuring soot particle volume fraction and primary particle sizes in flames.
 Not only restricted to flames, this technique is recently used for characterization of **car engine exhaust**, **atmospheric black carbon** and **synthetic nanoparticles**.
 These new applications require the same basic signal processing,